microsoft/datashaper/javascript/schema/docs/markdown/schema.variablenature.md

 ## VariableNature enum

 Describes the semantic shape of a variable.
 This has particular effect on how we display and compare data, such as using line charts for continuous versus bar charts for categorical.
-This mostly applies to numeric variables, but strings for instance can be categorial.
+This mostly applies to numeric variables, but strings for instance can be categorical.

 <b>Signature:</b>